thepatman/arduino-api/streaming/README.md

+## Real-time Graphing and Data Logging

+#### The easiest and fastest way to plot and share data on the Arduino.

 <p align="center">
 <a href="http://vimeo.com/89003132">
 <img src="http://new.tinygrab.com/c751bc2ee24505ea0425b28e9c8f2d1f8aa81ad395.png" />
 </a>
 </p>

-### Plotly's Arduino libraries connects Arduinos to plotly's beautiful online graphing tool for streaming, real-time, interactive data logging and graphing.
-It's free for public use!
+Plotly's Arduino libraries connects Arduinos to plotly's beautiful online graphing tool for streaming, real-time, interactive data logging and graphing.
+It's free, open source, and your graphs and data are entirely online.

-### Here is an example of a real-time graph: [http://plot.ly/~streaming-demos/6/](http://plot.ly/~streaming-demos/6/)
+Here is an example of a real-time graph: [http://plot.ly/~streaming-demos/6/](http://plot.ly/~streaming-demos/6/)

 ## Super easy!